re4ldev/arch-laptop/README.md

 By default console keymap is US.
 Available layouts can be listed with:\
 `# ls /usr/share/kbd/keymaps/**/*.map.gz`

 To modify the layout, append a corresponding file name to loadkeys.
-For example, for German layout:\
+For example, for Polish programmers layout:\
-`# loadkeys de-latin1`
+`# loadkeys pl`

+Set console font to support Polish special characters.\
+`# setfont lat2-16.psfu.gz`

 ## 8. Verify the boot mode: ##
 We need verify that we are actually booted in UEFI mode.
 If the following command is executed without error that means we run UEFI, similarly to the below output.\